 That means people would be losing their homes.

-They would not be able to pay their rent, their car payment, and life as they know it would be turned upside down, ultimately even rebounding back and hurting the economy in ways we can't even imagine.
+They would not be able to pay their rent, their car payment, and life, as they know it would be turned upside down, ultimately even rebounding back and hurting the economy in ways we can't even imagine.

-As these Democrats, you know, play politics and make a wish list of everything that is nothing to do with coronavirus.
+But they've been waiting all this time as these Democrats, you know, play politics and make a wish list of everything that has nothing to do with coronavirus.

-Nothing to help businesses and what they were fighting for, nothing to help hospitals that desperately need things too, uh, that they were fighting for.
+Nothing to help hospitals that desperately need things too, that they were fighting for.

 I mean, it was the single most repulsive, disgusting, shameful display I think I've ever seen in my life.